|Nutritional Guidelines (per serving)|

-Wash the celery, separate the stalks, and cut into even lengths, about 3 pieces per stalk.
+Wash the celery, separate the stalks, and cut into even lengths, about 3 pieces per rib.

 In a small bowl, mash the cream cheese with a fork.

-Fill the celery pieces with the cream cheese and mayonnaise mixture.
+Use a small spoon or even a piping bag to fill the celery pieces with the cream cheese and mayonnaise mixture.
 If desired, sprinkle with more paprika for color.
-Use a small spoon or even a piping bag to fill the celery.

 Arrange the stuffed celery on a platter and chill thoroughly before serving.

-- If you have celery stalks with the leaves on top, use these too.
+- If you have celery stalks with the leaves on top, use them as a garnish.
 Wash, dry, and cut the leaves and sprinkle them on top of the stuffed celery.

-- You could also try a sweeter version that omits the paprika and Worcestershire sauce and instead includes cinnamon and sugar mixed with the cream cheese and a small amount of mayonnaise.
+- Try a sweeter version that omits the paprika and Worcestershire sauce and instead includes cinnamon and sugar mixed with the cream cheese and a small amount of mayonnaise.
 These could be topped with raisins or dried cranberries.

 - Using peanut butter in place of this cream cheese mixture, you could add a topping like raisins to create the classic after-school snack "ants on a log."